INTERVIEWS

 "AI unlocks tremendous creative potential"

-In the interview Peer he explains how AI was used across nearly the entire project, except for the storyboard.
-It supported early concept proofing and visual exploration, generated the cast and styling, and helped recreate the product by training on real product photos.
-Final polishing was done with traditional post-production, including compositing, color grading, and sound design.
+In the interview, Peer outlines how generative AI was integrated into almost every stage of the project, with the exception of the storyboard.
+AI supported early concept validation and visual exploration, enabled AI-driven casting and styling, and was used to recreate the product by training models on real product photography.
+The final film was completed using traditional post-production workflows, including compositing, color grading, and sound design.